fizwidget/budget-tracker-backend/README.md

 # TODOs

+* Create an "ING export parser" that the transaction service can use.
 * Order results by date.
 * Pagination!
 Use dates for cursors.
 * Switch to using Arrow library for error handling?